 And I couldn’t agree more.

-I’m sad to say that in four years of Bridal Musings, we have only received a total of five gay weddings and civil ceremony submissions.
+In the first four years of Bridal Musings, we only received a total of five gay weddings and civil ceremony submissions.
 Five.
 Out of almost 1000 real wedding submissions!
 And, out of those five submissions (each beautiful in their own way) we only actually featured two of them on the blog because the photography or style of the other celebrations wasn’t in line with our submission guidelines.
 (While that number has increased in the five years since this article published, we still don’t receive nearly as many as we would love!)

 And, I hope it goes without saying, but, just in case, we will never feature a wedding or shoot simply because it fills some sort of diversity quota!
 We only share weddings, celebrations, shoots and content that make our hearts skip a beat, and, most importantly that we believe our readers will find inspiring and helpful.